Selma2015/modernizer/README.md

-At May 2013, There are many Joomla extensions around implementing some sort of browser upgrade check, but there are all bad according to modern ways to do that check.
+At May 2013, There are many Joomla extensions around implementing some sort of browser upgrade check, no one is doing it in the right way suggested by html5 experts reccomandations

-You shuoud not do browser detection (browser are many, too many now in the mobile era to permit this check to scale well)
+You shuoud **not do browser detection** (browser are many, too many now in the mobile era to permit this check to scale well)

-You should do feature detection!
+You should do **feature detection**!

-Yes, you should be vendor agnostic now: the important thing is that the user agent supports a modern feature you need in your Joomla site: eg. Rounded Corners, CSS3 Gradients, HTML5 Media Queries, Audio API, Hisotry API, Cache Manifest ect...
+Yes, you should be vendor agnostic now: the important thing is that the user agent supports a modern feature you need in your Joomla site: e.g. Rounded Corners, CSS3 Gradients, HTML5 Media Queries, Audio API, Hisotry API, Cache Manifest ect...

 This matters, not the browser vendor branding and version number nowadays.